 - Excessive bowel activity

 Coconut and Sunflower Oil

-Recently Impossible Foods reduced the amount of coconut oil and added in Sunflower oil in order to reduce the saturated fat.
+Recently Impossible Foods reduced the amount of coconut oil and added Sunflower oil to reduce the overall saturated fat.

-First of all, saturated fat has been unfairly maligned since the 1960s and has recently been reconsidered as an important fat that is not associated with heart disease, cancer, or risk of stroke when consumed as part of whole foods including, drum role please, fresh red meat!
+First of all, saturated fat has been unfairly maligned since the 1960s and has recently been reconsidered as an important fat that is not associated with heart disease, cancer, or risk of stroke when consumed as part of whole foods including, drum roll please… fresh red meat!

-Coconut oil on it’s one is actually a relatively beneficial ingredient.
+Coconut oil on its own is actually a relatively beneficial ingredient.
 Research on traditional cultures like the Tokelau islanders and Kitavan people of Papua New Guinea discovered that they were in great physical health and had extremely low incidences of heart disease.

 So what happens when you cater to anti-SFA dogmatists by boosting industrial “vegetable” oils high in Polyunsaturated Fatty Acids?